approach0/guide/content/en/index.md

 (When you have entered one keyword, hit `Enter` to finish editing, then you need to hit `Enter` again or click search button to perform search)

 ##### 2. Math keywords
-Approach Zero query input box comes with an embedded math editor for users to easily edit structrual expressions.
+Approach Zero query input box comes with an embedded math editor for users to easily edit structrual math expressions.
-One needs to enter a dollar sign `$` to invoke the embedded math editor and then input math.
-When a math keyword edit finishes, just press enter to "wrap up" the keyword as an expression.
+One needs to enter a dollar sign `$` to invoke the embedded math editor when cursor is focusing on the input box.
+When a math keyword edit finishes, just press enter to "wrap up" the keyword as a "chip".

+The following example demonstrates how to input \\( \int_0^1 f(x) dx \\):

 ![](../static/math-query.gif)